-This was the motivating force in his political fight for a Jewish State.
-Not anti-Semitism, not distress, not aid for suffering Jews -- the source of Abba Hillel Silver's Zionism was the conciousness and knowledge that the people of Isrsel and the Land of Isrsel have been interlinked without interruption throughout the generations.
+This was the motivating force in his political fight for a Jewish source of Abba Hillel Silver's Zionism was the conclousness and knowledge that the people of Israel and the Land of Israel have been interlinked without interruption throughout the generations.
 Apart from the pioneers of the last three generations, who built the land with their toil and shed their blood in its defence before and after the establishment of the State, there was not a single Zionist in the Diaspora who had such profound historic sense of a natural, hereditary, reciprocal bond between the people of Israel and the Land of Israel as Abba Hillel Silver.
-And although I have not always been -- and perhaps I am not even now -- in agreement on all questions with this courageous Zionist fighter, I realize, as he does, that the State of Israel is the collective creation of the entire Jewish people, not only of the people now living, but of the Jewish people in all generations.
+And although I have not always been -- and perhaps I am not even now -- in agreement on all questions with this courageous Zionist fighter, I realize, as he does, uw that the State of Israel is the collective creation of the entire Jewish people, not only of the people now living, but of the Jewish people in all generations.
 And I assume that Abba Hillel Silver realizes as I do that this creation has not yet been completed, and that we still have a long road ahead, long and difficult, strewn with obstacles and danger before we can complete our work"...